 We are pleased to report that the Municipality has once again obtained an unqualified Audit opinion on the 20221/2022 Annual Financial statement.
 Furthermore, the municipality obtained unqualified with no material findings on Annual Performance report.
 The number of findings were reduced compared to the previous financial year, which is a good sign of effective Internal Control mechanism.
-We appreciate the supported provided by the political leadership, Management and all employees.
+We appreciate the support provided by the political leadership, Management and all employees.
 It is through our continued team effort that we got this far.
-Lets keep it up.
+The Municipal council has approved the Risk Management strategy as well as Audit Action Plans to ensure mitigation of identified risks and resolution of issues raised during Audit process.